HeyHo-Systems/booker/match_my_statements/README.md

 - Only works with Hanseatic Bank statement layout
 - Requires OpenAI API access for embeddings and verification
-- FX conversion uses daily rates, may not match exact bank rates
+- FX conversion uses daily rates (or a fixed fallback when FX API is unavailable) and a strict ±10% band for non-EUR amounts, so some ambiguous foreign-currency transactions may remain unmatched rather than risk a wrong match
 - Limited to transactions using 4-digit card suffix "9174"